John Bromley (the younger): Parliament

 Bromley was returned unopposed as Member of Parliament (MP) for Cambridgeshire in succession to his father at a by-election on 4 December 1707.
 He was returned unopposed in 1708 and voted consistently with the Tories.
 He was to some extent beholden to the local Whigs and after he voted against the impeachment of Henry Sacheverell in 1710, he faced a contest at the 1710 British general election, but nevertheless topped the poll.
 In Parliament, he showed himself as a staunch Tory, and was one of the ‘worthy patriots’ who exposed the mismanagements of the previous ministry.
 He was also a member of the October Club.
 At the 1713 general election he was returned unopposed.
 He was elected in a contest again in 1715 and sat until his death.

 Death

-Bromley died of smallpox at Horseheath Hall, aged 36, on 20 October 1718 and was intered in a vault in All Saints church, Horseheath where there is a memorial tablet.
+Bromley died of smallpox at Horseheath Hall, aged 36, on 20 October 1718 and was interred in a vault in All Saints church, Horseheath where there is a memorial tablet.
 He and his wife had one son, Henry, who became the 1st Baron Montfort.
 Mercy, his wife, died on 29 August 1705, as a result of giving birth to Henry (b.
 20 August 1705).

 Bromley and his wife were the beneficiaries of the "whole inheritance in Worcestershire" of Mercy's father.
 In his will Bromley specified that the Horseheath estate should be completed in accordance with his plans.